 The engagement challenge

-Engagement has long been used by equity investors to drive positive changes in companies.
-However, it is far less common between the owners and issuers of debt.
-A 2017 report by the Principles for Responsible Investment showed 58 per cent of signatories did not engage with sovereign issuers.2
+Engagement has long been considered a critical part of a responsible investment process, particularly among equity investors, to drive positive changes in companies.
+However, it is far less common between the owners and issuers of debt – especially in sovereign markets.
+A 2017 report by the Principles for Responsible Investment – a UN-supported network of investors working to promote sustainable investment – showed 58 per cent of signatories did not engage with sovereign issuers.3

 Investors have an incentive to integrate ESG considerations into mainstream sovereign credit analysis